 The ROCCAT Elo 7.1 Air have a somewhat bulky, gaming-oriented appearance.
 While their all-black color scheme isn't especially flashy, their two-piece ski-band headband and RGB logo on their ear cups ensure that they stand out in most settings.
 Unlike the Astro A20 Gen 2 Wireless, they have an RGB lighting feature that can be customized through their companion software.

 The ROCCAT Elo 7.1 Air are decently comfortable.
 They should feel relatively light on your head, and their ear cups do an effective job of distributing their somewhat high clamping force.
 However, their headband can become loose fairly easily, and achieving a comfortable position with its ski-band headband can be tricky.
+For more comfortable gaming headphones, check out the Razer Barracuda X Wireless.

 The headphones' controls are passable.
 There are dedicated scroll wheels for volume control and channel mixing as well as power and microphone muting buttons.
 The buttons yield good, clicky feedback, but the channel and volume wheels can be hard to tell apart and they scroll infinitely, so there's no way of knowing once you've reached a maximum setting.
 If you're connected to a PS4 or PS5 console, the volume control wheel also doesn't work, so you need to adjust the volume directly from the console.